 The coral reef zone is the shallowest zone, occurring at depths of approximately 18-45 m (59-148 ft).
-This zone is characterized by a high cover of coral assemblages dominated by Montastraea species, Diploria strigosa, Porites astraeoides, Colpophyllia natans and Stephanocoenia intersepta.
+This zone is characterized by a high cover of coral assemblages dominated by Montastraea and Orbicella species, Pseudodiploria strigosa, Porites astraeoides, Colpophyllia natans and Stephanocoenia intersepta.
 Coralline algae, filamentous and leafy algae also occur on reef substrates, but are not dominant members of the benthic assemblage.
 Madracis auretenra (formerly mirabilis) forms large monotypic stands in deeper portions of the coral reef community.
 Sponges and Agaricia species are common in crevices and cavities of the reef.
 Sand patches and channels are prevalent throughout the reef.

 top of page